-Tasmania has a low rate of compliance and enforcement activity, visiting 13% of water licenses between 2020-23 (compared to Northern Territory 20% annually).
-They also do not use telemetry or remote sensing technology.
+Tasmania has a relatively low rate of compliance activity, visiting 13% of water license holders (or 16% of all water allocations) between 2020-23 (NRE Tas, pers. comm., 22 May 2024) (compared to 20% of licenses annually in the Northern Territory).
+The Tasmanian Government also does not use telemetry or remote sensing technology.